Index

 L293D is an IC chip (Integrated Circuit Chip) with a 4-channel motor drive.
 You can drive a unidirectional DC

-motor with 4 ports or a bi-directional DC motor with 2 ports or a stepper motor (stepper motors are covered
+motor with 4 ports or a bi-directional DC motor with 2 ports or a stepper motor.

 Port description of L293D module is as follows: